smx-smx/PDBSharp/README.md

 # PDBSharp
 C# Library and Tools to read Program DataBase (PDB) files created by MSVC

-The library supports reading 32 bit PDB files (also called "DS") as well as 16 bit PDB files (also called "JG").
+The library supports reading:
+- PDB 7.0 files, also called "DS"
+- PDB 2.0 files, also called "JG"
+- PDB 1.0 files, also called "JG".
+They contain types information (TPI) only.

 Writing PDB files is not implemented yet.
 You will find some code around the repository, but it's not usable yet at this stage.